planetfederal/workshops/tutorials/ol3-censusmap/src/index.rst

     });
   });

+  // Add behaviour to the popup's close button document.getElementById('popup-closer').onclick = function() {
+    popupContainer.style.display = 'none';
+    return false;
+  };

 Conclusion
 ----------

-We've built an application for browsing 51 different census variables, using less than 51 lines of code, and demonstrating:
+We've built an application for browsing 51 different census variables, using less than 51 lines of JavaScript application code, and demonstrating:

 * SQL views provide a powerful means of manipulating data on the fly.
 * Standard deviations make for attractive visualization breaks.